DanFNKD/the-notice-board/README.md

 |3|Sort function orders search results by popularity|Pass|Selecting "Popularity" reorders the search results, displaying posts with the highest vote count first<br>
 |4|Filter function displays posts matching the selected tag|Pass|Selecting a specific tag from the filter dropdown shows only posts associated with that tag<br>

 ### User Story Testing

 (https://github.com/DanFNKD/the-notice-board/issues/10) - Pagination limits the number of posts displayed per page, making content browsing manageable without overwhelming the user. - PASS

-[2] ([#2])(https://github.com/DanFNKD/the-notice-board/issues/2) - Site user can create posts with a title, content, and tags, allowing them to contribute content to the site effectively. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/2) - Site user can create posts with a title, content, and tags, allowing them to contribute content to the site effectively. - PASS

-[11] ([#11])(https://github.com/DanFNKD/the-notice-board/issues/11) - Site user can edit and update their existing posts, ensuring they can correct mistakes and keep content up-to-date. - PASS

-[7] ([#7])(https://github.com/DanFNKD/the-notice-board/issues/7) - Admin has the ability to approve, edit, or delete posts, giving them control over content quality and site standards. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/7) - Admin has the ability to approve, edit, or delete posts, giving them control over content quality and site standards. - PASS

-[8] ([#8])(https://github.com/DanFNKD/the-notice-board/issues/8) - Site user can add tags to posts during creation and editing, allowing for organized categorization of content for easy discovery. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/8) - Site user can add tags to posts during creation and editing, allowing for organized categorization of content for easy discovery. - PASS

-[3] ([#3])(https://github.com/DanFNKD/the-notice-board/issues/3) - Registered user can submit comments on posts, enabling them to engage in discussions and interact with other users. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/3) - Registered user can submit comments on posts, enabling them to engage in discussions and interact with other users. - PASS

-[12] ([#12])(https://github.com/DanFNKD/the-notice-board/issues/12) - Admin can approve, edit, or delete comments, allowing them to monitor and maintain standards for user interactions. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/12) - Admin can approve, edit, or delete comments, allowing them to monitor and maintain standards for user interactions. - PASS

-[13] ([#13])(https://github.com/DanFNKD/the-notice-board/issues/13) - Admin has the functionality to create and manage tags, ensuring users have relevant categories for their posts. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/13) - Admin has the functionality to create and manage tags, ensuring users have relevant categories for their posts. - PASS

-[4] ([#4])(https://github.com/DanFNKD/the-notice-board/issues/4) - Registered user can upvote or downvote posts, helping highlight popular content and providing feedback on posts. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/4) - Registered user can upvote or downvote posts, helping highlight popular content and providing feedback on posts. - PASS

-[18] ([#18])(https://github.com/DanFNKD/the-notice-board/issues/18) - Site user can upload images during post creation, allowing them to make posts more visually engaging. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/18) - Site user can upload images during post creation, allowing them to make posts more visually engaging. - PASS

-[19] ([#19])(https://github.com/DanFNKD/the-notice-board/issues/19) - Admin has the ability to manage images within posts, ensuring that any inappropriate or off-standard images can be addressed. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/19) - Admin has the ability to manage images within posts, ensuring that any inappropriate or off-standard images can be addressed. - PASS

-[17] ([#17])(https://github.com/DanFNKD/the-notice-board/issues/17) - Registered user receives notification if their comment is pending approval, so they understand the approval process and its impact on visibility. - PASS
+https://github.com/DanFNKD/the-notice-board/issues/17) - Registered user receives notification if their comment is pending approval, so they understand the approval process and its impact on visibility. - PASS

-Epic: User Profiles & Account Management
-[1] ([#1])(https://github.com/DanFNKD/the-notice-board/issues/1) - Site user can register and log in to access additional features, providing them with a personalized experience and increased functionality. - PASS
+Epic: User Profiles & Account Management https://github.com/DanFNKD/the-notice-board/issues/1) - Site user can register and log in to access additional features, providing them with a personalized experience and increased functionality. - PASS

-[6] ([#6])(https://github.com/DanFNKD/the-notice-board/issues/6) - Registered user can view and edit their profile information, giving them control over their displayed information and personal settings. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/6) - Registered user can view and edit their profile information, giving them control over their displayed information and personal settings. - PASS

-[14] ([#14])(https://github.com/DanFNKD/the-notice-board/issues/14) - Registered user can view profiles of other users, allowing them to learn more about post authors and engage with their content. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/14) - Registered user can view profiles of other users, allowing them to learn more about post authors and engage with their content. - PASS

-Epic: Post Navigation & Discovery
-[15] ([#15])(https://github.com/DanFNKD/the-notice-board/issues/15) - Search functionality allows users to find posts by keywords, making it easy to locate specific content of interest. - PASS
+Epic: Post Navigation & Discovery (https://github.com/DanFNKD/the-notice-board/issues/15) - Search functionality allows users to find posts by keywords, making it easy to locate specific content of interest. - PASS

-[16] ([#16])(https://github.com/DanFNKD/the-notice-board/issues/16) - Users can sort and filter posts by date, popularity, and tags, enabling quick access to tailored content based on user preferences. - PASS
+(https://github.com/DanFNKD/the-notice-board/issues/16) - Users can sort and filter posts by date, popularity, and tags, enabling quick access to tailored content based on user preferences. - PASS

-[20] ([#20])(https://github.com/DanFNKD/the-notice-board/issues/20) - Filtering by tags displays posts with the selected tag only, ensuring users can efficiently find content in their areas of interest. - PASS
+https://github.com/DanFNKD/the-notice-board/issues/20) - Filtering by tags displays posts with the selected tag only, ensuring users can efficiently find content in their areas of interest. - PASS

 ### Fixed Bugs